-Make sure they know you support them, but it's up to them to make positive decisions.
+Make sure they know you support them, but that it's up to them to make positive decisions.

 11. Be realistic

 Lots of teenagers experiment with drugs.
-But only a small proportion of those who experiment will develop a drug problem.
+But only a small number of those who experiment will develop a drug problem.

 Help for your child

-If your child is using drugs and you are worried, see Drugs: where to get help.
+If your child is using drugs and you're worried, find out where to get help for drug addiction.

 Support for yourself